-- Action Plans may be either either academically or behaviorally related including the following: - Attendance issues (summer courses and academic year tutoring) - Poor attitude
+- Action Plans may be either academically or behaviorally related including the following: - Attendance issues (summer courses and academic year tutoring) - Poor attitude

-- o Inappropriate behavior to teachers, staff or other students - o Failure to complete classroom assignments - Academic grades - Beng repeatedly (2 or more times) unprepared for class. - Leaving campus without permission
+- o Inappropriate behavior to teachers, staff, or other students

+- Failure to complete classroom assignments

+- o Academic grades

+- o Being repeatedly (2 or more times) unprepared for class.

+- Leaving campus without permission

-LEVEL 3 -STAFF INTERVENTION - Notice that the participant has not complied with the action plan will result in a ALL-staff, guardian, and student and intervention meeting.
+LEVEL 3 -STAFF INTERVENTION - Notice that the participant has not complied with the action plan will result in an ALL-staff, guardian, and student and intervention meeting.
 We will communicate the expectations, action items, and next steps to help support you on your path to excellence.
-We will review our Deliberate Decisions and Nonnegotiables and apply the principles of a growth mindset to further guide you.
+We will review our Deliberate Decisions and Non-negotiables and apply the principles of a growth mindset to further guide you.
 We hold all Upward Bound students to a higher expectation and will hold you accountable for your own actions and responsibilities.